Marie Zimmermann Farm

-Marie Zimmermann Farm is a historic home located in the Delaware Water Gap National Recreation Area at Delaware Township, Pike County, Pennsylvania.
-It was built about 1910, and is a large -story, fieldstone dwelling with a gambrel roof with large dormers.
+The Marie Zimmermann Farm is an historic, American home that is located in the Delaware Water Gap National Recreation Area in Delaware Township, Pike County, Pennsylvania.

+It was added to the National Register of Historic Places in 1979.

+History and architectural features

+Built circa 1910, this historic structure is a large 2 1/2-story, fieldstone dwelling with a gambrel roof with large dormers.
 It has a two-story, stone rear wing with a steep gable roof.
-At the intersection of the main house and wing is a round two-story tower, giving the house a French Provincial style.
-The house is set in a farm complex with two large frame barns, a smaller frame house, and associated outbuildings.
+The intersection of the main house and wing features a round, two-story tower, giving the house a French Provincial style.
+The house is set within a farm complex with two large frame barns, a smaller frame house, and associated outbuildings.
 It was the home of noted artist Marie Zimmermann (1879–1972).

 It was added to the National Register of Historic Places in 1979.